 Salt Dough Ornaments

-Making a recipe with your child is a lovely way to address sensory processing, visual-motor, and executive functioning skills!
-Salt dough offers tactile and visual sensory exploration.
-It works on a variety of object manipulation skills including scooping, pouring, mixing, rolling, and force gradation!
+Looking for an easy, fun and functional activity for your child?
+Try salt dough ornaments!
+This activity is a great way to promote sensory processing, visual-motor, and executive functioning skills for neurodiverse children, and those with autism, ADHD, down syndrome, and sensory processing conditions.
+Salt dough offers tactile and visual sensory exploration and a variety of object manipulation skills including scooping, pouring, mixing, rolling, and force gradation!
 Additionally, it allows opportunities to practice sustained attention, planning, organizing, direction following, and safety awareness with your oven!

 - 1 cup salt